Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 Fatty liver sugar alternative: Brown Sugar

-Many still recommend brown sugar as a healthier white sugar alternative, but the truth is that the differences between the two are minimal even though if you have only the two to choose from, Brown Sugar (Raw Sugar as it is sometimes called) is indeed slightly better.
+Many still recommend brown sugar as a healthier white sugar alternative, but the truth is that the differences between the two are minimal.
+100 grams Brown Sugar have 98 grams of carbs, while White Sugar has 100.

-Here are the complete nutritional values, if you want to check them out and compare, according to Wikipedia:
+Here are the complete nutritional values, if you want to check them out and compare, according to Wikipedia.

 It is a bit less processed, but there are way better options out there, so I would personally not recommend it.